-We can choose the penalty parameter $ \lambda $ in a systematic fashion by calculating a regularization path, solving \eqref{objective} for a list of decreasing $\lambda$s, and evaluating each solution with an information criterion such as an extended or generalized Akaike information criterion (AIC) or Bayesian information criterion (BIC), \cite{foygel2010extended, lv2014model}.
-Additionally, if we have knowledge or make assumptions about the moments of the ensemble's distribution, we know the optimal proportionality of the penalty parameter (see proof of Theorem \ref{SSE_K}.
-Thus, we can refine the penalty parameter by calculating a regularization path for the constant of the optimal order.
-In Section \ref{sec:sims}, we describe a practical approach to choosing $\lambda$ using a free forecast model run like in \cite{Robert} and the BIC.
+We can choose the penalty parameter $ \lambda $ in a systematic fashion by calculating a regularization path, solving Eq. \eqref{objective} for a list of decreasing $\lambda$s, and evaluating each solution with an information criterion, such as an extended or generalized Akaike information criterion (AIC) or Bayesian information criterion (BIC) \cite{foygel2010extended, lv2014model}.
+Additionally, if we have knowledge or make additional assumptions about the moments of the ensemble's distribution, we can calculate an optimal penalty parameter $\lambda$ up to a constant factor (see proof of Theorem \ref{SSE_K}).
+Thus, we can refine the penalty parameter by calculating a regularization path for an optimal order penalty function.
+In Section \ref{sec:sims}, we describe a practical approach to choosing $\lambda$ using a free forecast model run like in \cite{Robert} and using the BIC.